TomFrederik/lucent/docs/source/tutorials/first_steps.rst

 The default of ``render.render_vis`` is to assume you gave it a description of the form 'layer:channel' and want it to optimize the whole feature map of the channel.

-For example, if we want to optimize the input for the 476th channel in layer ``mixed4a``:
+For example, if we want to optimize the input for the 476th channel in layer ``inception4a``:

 .. code-block:: python

-    list_of_images = render.render_vis(model, "mixed4a:476") # list of images has one element in this case
+    # list of images has one element in this case
+    list_of_images = render.render_vis(model, "inception4a:476")

 Now, what if you don't know the names of all the layers in your network?
 Lucent has you covered, with its ``get_model_layers`` method: